 Building a connection

-A mentor is someone new students can share their journey with from the beginning of the teaching period right through to the end.
-In addition to this, they can connect their mentees with other new students in similar courses, therefore assisting them to build further connections with like minded people using online platforms.
+In addition, student mentors can connect their mentees with other new students in similar courses, therefore assisting them to build further connections with like-minded people using online platforms.

 Keeping your goals in sight and achieving greater success

 While studying, there may be times when students find it difficult to work on their assessments or stay motivated.
 A mentor can help set achievable goals and offer the encouragement and guidance to help their mentees continue on the right track.
 Not only this, but students who also join the Student Mentor Program show a higher chance of success with completing their assessment tasks and passing their units.

 ‘My success story with the mentor program is the fact that I wanted to call it quits by about week three and they said, “no, let’s just look at your goals and see how we can tweak them just to keep you going,” so we did.
 That set me up for success for the remainder of the teaching period.
 I can’t recommend this program enough, so much so that I’ve decided I am going to apply to be a mentor.’
 Claire – Bachelor of Psychological Sciences

 We caught up with mentee Tanya and her mentor Jacquie, both Bachelor of Media and Communication students, to hear about their experience of the program.

 Tanya lives with her partner and two cats, Sapphire and Moonlight, in Victoria.
 She works in Customer Services for a pet insurance company and enrolled with Swinburne Online to pursue a long-held ambition to be a journalist.

 Why did you decide to request a mentor?